Parent & Faculty Education Conference

 Menlo Athletic Center

-This year’s Parent & Faculty Education Conference focuses on “Parenting in a Polarized World: Fostering Empathy & Respect”.
-Our 2019 speakers, Madeline Levine, Meira Levinson, and Alison Park will discuss the challenges our school and families face in a time of snap judgments and provide tools to help navigate this environment with our children.
-Don’t miss this opportunity to be in conversation in parenting, education and civil discourse.
+This year’s Parent & Faculty Education Conference focuses on “Parenting in a Polarized World: Fostering Empathy & Respect.”
+Our 2019 speakers, Madeline Levine, Hazel Rose Markus, and Alison Park will discuss the challenges our school and families face in today’s world and provide tools for how to foster intellectual curiosity and promote thoughtful dialog.

 Currently concentrating on the development of skills needed to be successful in the 21st century – creativity, collaboration, innovation – Dr. Levine speaks both nationally and internationally on practical, research‐based solutions to help educators prepare students for a future that is largely unpredictable and to help parents focus on giving their children the strong base needed to master valuable skills and dispositions as they come into focus.
 As a developmental psychologist, she concentrates on helping parents and their children (of whatever age) stay on track to understand the challenges and optimize the strengths of each developmental stage.
 Dr. Levine is also the co‐founder of Challenge Success, a program at the Stanford University Graduate School of Education that focuses on providing parents and schools with the tools they need to raise healthy, motivated kids in a fast-paced and uncertain world.